2019 Annual Report

 To learn more and to see a detailed list of our grantees, please visit the NED website.

-International Forum for Democratic Studies
+International Forum for Democratic Studies Overview

-The International Forum for Democratic Studies at the National Endowment for Democracy is a leading center for research, discussion, thought, and analysis on the theory and practice of democracy around the world.
+The International Forum for Democratic Studies at the National Endowment for Democracy is a leading center for research, discussion, innovation, and analysis on the theory and practice of democracy around the world.
 Established in 1994, the Forum strives to bridge the gap between academic research and the practice of democracy through several initiatives:

 - Publishing the Journal of Democracy, the leading scholarly journal on democratization.